Max Crocombe

-Crocombe moved to England at an early age and began his professional career with Oxford United who had signed him from Non-League side Buckingham Town.
+Crocombe moved to England at an early age and began his professional career with Oxford United who had signed him from non-League side Buckingham Town.
 He went on to play on loan with Banbury United, Nuneaton Town, Barnet and Southport before signing permanently with Carlisle United.
 In 2017 he moved to Salford City where he was part of the City side that won back to back promotions to the Football League.
-In 2019 he moved to play in the Australian A-League with spells at Brisbane Roar and Melbourne Victory.
+In 2019, he moved to play in the Australian A-League with spells at Brisbane Roar and Melbourne Victory.

 Early life

 Crocombe was born in Auckland, New Zealand, before moving to England at a young age.
 He had spells with Milton Keynes Dons and Luton Town before joining Buckingham Town.
-Crocombe attended Oakgrove School in Milton Keynes along with Crystal Palace player Jeffrey Schlupp.
+Crocombe attended Oakgrove School in Milton Keynes along with fellow footballer and former Ghanaian international Jeffrey Schlupp.

 Club career

 Buckingham Town

 In the summer of 2009, Crocombe signed for Buckingham Town at the age of 16.
 He made 33 senior first team appearances before being spotted by scouts of Oxford United.
 Despite being a goalkeeper he scored one goal in his time at Buckingham Town after coming on as an outfield substitute in a 3–1 league defeat.